 If a merchant accepts payments through an AffiniPay partner’s application (like a practice management, association administration, or donation management application), that application must also be on the merchant’s authorized applications list.

 To help ensure only authorized users are making purchases, the major credit card networks, such as Visa, MasterCard, American Express, and Discover, provide Address Verification System (AVS) security checks.
 AffiniPay uses these security checks to validate credit card transactions like online payments.

-A contact is an entity (representing a person or business organization) that acts within the AffiniPay Quick Bill system, such as the merchant that creates the Quick Bill and the user who is associated with the Quick Bill.
+A contact is an entity (representing a person or business organization) that acts within the AffiniPay Payment Portal system, such as the merchant that creates the invoice and the user who is associated with the invoice.